Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Methodology

 Once we ensure that only the most statistically significant and morphologically consistent brightenings remain, we apply two methods to accurately identify brightenings' populations, namely:

 \begin{itemize} \item{\it 3-$\sigma$ threshold method}

 This intensity threshold (3 times the standard deviation; 3-$\sigma$) is determined based on the Gaussian distribution of every pixels' intensity to remove the noise from our signal.
 This 3-$\sigma$ threshold corresponds to a high-confidence criterion for detecting significant brightenings relative to the background \citep[see, for example][]{Nindos2020}.
 It is used here to help us better understand small-scale transient activity and behaviour.
-However, since this threshold is determined from the full-period distribution of intensities, it is not directly applicable to a potential future attempt of near real-time forecasting.
+The threshold used for this detection method is pixel dependent, and as such, no pixel can continuously surpass its value.
+However, in some situations, a pixel that would exceed the threshold once, or even at multiple occasions during the observed period, may not be considered a TB if it does not meet the additional spatial and temporal scale requirements previously mentioned.
+Since this threshold is determined from the full-period distribution of intensities, it is not directly applicable to a potential future attempt of near real-time monitoring of TBs for forecasting purposes.